yodaov/YodaRP_Greece/README.md

-# YodaRP System — modular stable build
+# YodaRP System — final stable build

 ## Thanks for using!
 Check in-website guide for more info and help!